pulumi/docs/content/docs/reference/pkg/azure-nextgen/sql/privateendpointconnection.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const privateEndpointConnection = new azure_nextgen.sql.v20200801preview.PrivateEndpointConnection("privateEndpointConnection", {
+const privateEndpointConnection = new azure_nextgen.sql.PrivateEndpointConnection("privateEndpointConnection", {
     privateEndpointConnectionName: "private-endpoint-connection-name",
     privateLinkServiceConnectionState: {
         description: "Approved by johndoe@contoso.com",